Connect with others who understand.

 • Wear long pants made of sun-protective material.

-• Protect the skin on your legs and feet from cold temperatures with layers of clothing, long underwear, and warm socks in the winter.
+• Protect your legs and feet from cold temperatures with layers of clothing, long underwear, and warm socks in the winter.

 A MyLupusTeam Member